rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 Hope it was easy for you to create a NFT!

 I showed you how to connect Truffle to the RSK network and deploy your own NFT using the OZ libraries, and that they work on the RSK network.

+This tutorial was inspired by Gregory McCubbin tutorial, from dApp University.
+Take a look in the [original](https://www.dappuniversity.com/articles/blockchain-programming) article.

 Our goal is to join forces and give options to people who believe in smart contracts based on Ethereum, and also believe in the power of Bitcoin, through RSK.